Holidoit Logo

 Salò

-The lakeside promenade of Salò on Lake Garda
+The lakefront of Salò on Lake Garda

 Limone sul Garda

-But Limone also boasts a wonderful historic center, not to mention the lakefront and the churches of San Benedetto and San Rocco.
+But Limone also boasts a wonderful historic center not to mention the lakefront and the churches of San Benedetto and San Rocco.

 A glimpse of Limone sul Garda